ThKrypt/QualCoder/08-Coding-Images.md

 * Load the next file
 * Load the file with the latest coding
 * Open the file memo of the selected file
 * Use a filter function show only those files that meet certain criteria.
 These can be from file attributes, or if files are associated with certain cases.
+(Button that displays a tag)

 #  Categories and codes